pwilliams-ck/engineering-projects/cloud-platform/README.md

 ### v1 — Synchronous Monolith (Current Production)

-The initial system prioritized minimal dependencies (only 1; LDAP, then Riverqueue state orchestration for v2) and speed-to-market.
-Currently uses synchronous request handlers in a Go modular monolith, state tracking requests via database calls feature is next.
+The initial system prioritized minimal dependencies (only 1 is LDAP) and speed-to-market.
+Currently uses synchronous request handlers in a Go modular monolith.
+State tracking requests with Riverqueue orchestration for v2 with database calls feature is next.

 ```mermaid
 flowchart TB